w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 !!!info
     You can watch [**this video tutorial**](https://youtu.be/uoUC2K8muvw) to learn how to do batch transfers.
 Note the tutorial uses the Westend Testnet, but the same applies to both Polkadot and Kusama.

-### Teleporting Tokens using the Polkadot-JS UI
+### Teleporting Tokens using the Polkadot Developer Interface

 See [this video tutorial](https://youtu.be/3tE9ouub5Tg) and [this additional article](how-to/teleport-dot-ksm.md) to learn more about how to teleport tokens.

 !!!info
-    If you do not see "Accounts > Teleport" in the Polkadot-JS UI, the source chain that you have selected does not support teleportation yet.
+    If you do not see "Accounts > Teleport" in the Polkadot Developer Interface, the source chain that you have selected does not support teleportation yet.

 ## Calculating Fees with Polkadot-JS